tsmaster/raymarch/readme.md

   - the marble madness of Hamlet, marble prince of Elsinore, a marble castle
     - maybe look at Kronborg Castle in Helsingør, Denmark
+- glass of water (or colored liquid) with ice cube(s)
+- chess set, one side frosted, one side polished glass
+- zaxxon castle
+- marble madness castle

 ## Done